Joel-Nickson/Maze-in-java/README.md

 ## About Maze

+Maze is path-finding-visualizer which shows a path from the starting point to the end point avoiding the obstacles in between the points.

+Maze uses Bfs to find the shortest path between the given two vertices whereas Dfs just provides a path but it may or may not be the shortest one.

 The program consist of 3 pages in total.

 A login page and a registration page which connects to a elephantSQL server using java's JDBC.

-In the third page we have done a visual representation of path finding algorithm using BFS and DFS in java's GUI.​
+In the third page we have done a visual representation of path finding algorithm using BFS and DFS in java's GUI.

-~BFS gives the shortest path.

-~DFS gives "a path".

 ![maze](Maze%20in%20java/img/maze.png)